nemanjan00/online-game/README.md

 If you ask me for my nationality, my religion, my race...
 I will answer that I am hacker.

+I am very lazy, so, in my life, I try to automate everything!

 ## Additional notes

 This book is database of my knowledge and is being updated regularly.
 To make sure you are reading last version of book, download it [here](https://www.gitbook.com/book/nemanjan00/online-game/details).